chunqizhi/go-ethereum/cmd/clef/README.md

 - data: hex encoded data
 - string: ASCII string

-All hex encoded values must be prefixed with `0x`.
+All hex encoded values must be prefixed with `Gs`.

 ### account_new